How to Get From Lake Louise to Moraine Lake (In One Day)

 Along the way, you’ll pass Lake Annette, Mount Little Temple, and Mount Temple before ascending to Sentinel Pass the back way.
 Once at Sentinel Pass, you’ll descend down to Moraine Lake (if you start your journey at Lake Louise).
 If you start at Moraine Lake, you’ll hike up to Sentinel Pass, and then drop down into the Paradise Valley – we recommend this option as it’s easier.

 If you have a shuttle reservation (park at the Park & Ride at the Lake Louise Ski Area), you can utilize the Parks Canada buses to complete this point-to-point hike, by starting your journey at either Moraine Lake or Lake Louise, and using the Parks Canada buses to get you back to your vehicle.
-Just make sure to pay attention to the bus times, as they usually stop running by 7pm in Banff in the summer.
+Just make sure to pay attention to the bus times, as they usually stop running around 7pm in Banff in the summer.
 Since this is a long hike, you’ll need to make sure you start early and have enough time to make it back to Lake Louise or Moraine Lake before the last bus of the day – or you’ll have even more walking to do!

 Roam Transit